Weapon X: Exiles

 In the series Exiles, whose cast is a group of characters from alternate timelines who travel to other realities, Weapon X is a group of superbeings that have been torn from their respective realities to fulfill various missions for the Exiles' employer, the Timebroker.
-To return home, they have been forced to jump from reality to reality, repairing the broken links in the chain of time.
-Unlike their more heroic counterparts, the Exiles, this ruthless assemblage will resort to any means necessary to attain their goals.
-They act without mercy and without conscience.

-The team's membership has changed through time.
-The first known mission given to Weapon X was to capture the Hulk.
-At the time, the membership of Weapon X consisted of Sabretooth (Victor Creed of the Age of Apocalypse, the father figure of the Exiles' leader Blink), Deadpool and Garrison Kane.
-Later it was revealed that the team also included Wolverine, Maverick and Mesmero.
-The six chose the name 'Weapon X' due to their common ties to the Project in their native timelines, although, save for Sabretooth, the background of all the other members are a mystery.
-The Exiles completed the mission without realizing the existence of Weapon X, but the Weapon X trio saw the Exiles and their leader, Blink.
+To return home, they are forced to jump from reality to reality, repairing the broken links in the chain of time.
+Unlike their more heroic counterparts, the Exiles, Weapon X resorts to any means necessary to attain their goals.
+The initial membership of Weapon X consists of Sabretooth (Victor Creed of the Age of Apocalypse timeline), Deadpool, and Garrison Kane.
+It is later revealed that the team also included Wolverine, Maverick, and Mesmero.
+The six chose the name 'Weapon X' due to their common ties to the project.
+Other members of Weapon X include Deadpool, the Spider, Storm, Vision, the Hulk (Jennifer Walters), Iron Man, Angel, Gambit, Colossus, Ms. Marvel, Hyperion, the Hulk (Bruce Banner), and Firestar.